belablotski/APL/APL_LANGUAGE_REFERENCE.md

   register: pr_metadata
 ```

-### Tools
+### Tools and the Resolution Hierarchy

 **Tools** are the fundamental "verbs" of APL.
-They represent the agent's capabilities and are divided into two categories: Standard and Custom.
+They represent the agent's capabilities.
+The APL runtime discovers and resolves tools according to a strict hierarchy, allowing for a powerful system of defaults and overrides.

-*   **Standard Tools**: These are built-in tools that map directly to a specific, concrete action.
-They are the basic building blocks of any APL program.
+The hierarchy is as follows:

+1.  **Standard Built-in Tools**: These are the lowest-level, non-agentic primitives that are an intrinsic part of the runtime.
+They are always available and cannot be overridden.
+    *   `set_vars`: Define one or more variables and save them to the Execution Register.
     *   `shell`: Execute a shell command.
     *   `read_file`: Read a file from disk.
     *   `write_file`: Write a file to disk.
     *   `git_clone`: Clone a Git repository.
     *   `log`: Print a message or variable to the console for debugging.

-*   **Custom Tools**: These are high-level, abstract tools that direct the agent to perform a complex task requiring its own reasoning and planning.
-They are discovered by the runtime and can be of two kinds:
-    *   **Agent-Native Tools**: These are complex tools provided by the APL runtime itself, where the execution logic is handled by the agent's core reasoning engine (e.g., `analyze_repo`, `analyze_pr_diff`, `rank_items`).
-    *   **APL-Defined Tools**: These are tools defined by users in `*.tool.apl` files.
-They encapsulate a reusable APL workflow, effectively creating a library of custom functions.
-(See Section 4: Custom Tools).
+    *   `run_apl`: Execute another APL program as a sub-task.

+2.  **Custom APL-Defined Tools (`*.tool.apl`)**: These are tools defined by users in `*.tool.apl` files within the project's `tool_paths`.
+They contain a concrete `run` block with a sequence of steps.
+Because they are the most specific, they are checked first among all non-standard tools and can override any agent-native tool of the same name.

+3.  **Custom Agent-Native Tools (`agent_native_tools.yml`)**: This optional project-level manifest file allows developers to define project-specific abstract tools.
+These tools have a defined interface (inputs/outputs) but no `run` block; their execution is delegated to the agent's core intelligence.
+They can override tools from the Standard Library.

+4.  **Standard Library Agent-Native Tools (`APL_STL.yml`)**: This is the base layer of agent-native tools that comes bundled with the APL runtime.
+The `APL_STL.yml` file is located alongside the `APL_RUNTIME.md` and provides a rich set of universal, abstract tools (e.g., `split`, `rank_items`) that are available in any APL program.

 ### State Management (`register`)